The Case of Komani

 August 28, 2005

 AUTHOR: Mwizenge S. Tembo was born and grew up among the Tumbuka people of Eastern Zambia.
 He obtained his B. A. at University of Zambia, M. A. and Ph.
 D. at Michigan State University in 1987.
-He worked for ten years at University of Zambia before he came to Bridgewater College in Virginia in 1990 where he teaches Sociology.
-He is Professor of Sociology.
+He worked for ten years at University of Zambia before he came to Bridgewater College in Virginia in 1990 where he taught Sociology.
+Having retired, he is Emeritus Professor of Sociology.
 He has just published a novel of a love story between an African man and an Irish woman titled: The Bridge: a Transoceanic Love Story.
 It is available at Bridgewater College Bookstore and amazon.com